How Often Should You Get an Assisted Stretch?

 • Helps retrain your nervous system to allow more range

-If you train hard — lifting, running, martial arts, sports — assisted stretching helps with:
+If you train hard — lifting, running, martial arts, or sports — assisted stretching helps with:

 • Faster recovery